 the study of the origin of words and the way in which their meanings have changed throughout history.

-When we understand that the dictionary is fluid and changes with how the words are used or understood at the current time.
-Today, the meanings of words are redefined or amended within a short time because of the instant and wide-reaching mediums such as TV, social media and the Internet.
-These mediums often hijack words and attribute an understanding to them and, in the totalitarian societies we live in, push a hive adoption of the words through subtle forceful coercion.
+When we understand that the dictionary is fluid, we see the constant changes in how words are used or understood across time.
+Today, the meanings of words are redefined or amended within a short time because of instant and wide-reaching media such as TV, social media, and the Internet.
+These mediums often hijack words, attributing an understanding to them and, in our totalitarian societies, push a hive adoption of the words through subtle and forceful coercion.

 dragon